susmera-code/susmera-code/README.md

 # Hi, I'm Susmera 👋

-Frontend Developer based in Brno, Czech Republic 🇨🇿
+Frontend Developer based in Brno, Czech Republic.

 I specialize in building modern, scalable, and user-focused web applications using React, TypeScript, and modern frontend technologies.
-With 6+ years of professional experience, I enjoy turning complex business requirements into clean, intuitive, and high-performing user experiences.
+With 7+ years of professional experience, I enjoy turning complex business requirements into clean, intuitive, and high-performing user experiences.

 Currently working as a Senior Frontend Developer at Infosys, where I contribute to enterprise-level applications, reusable UI systems, and performance-focused frontend solutions in Agile environments.